GladVillainy/GladVillainy/README.md

 I also actively use GitHub’s tools to support my workflow:

-- **Projects / Kanban board** - for task management and progress tracking
+- **Projects / Kanban board** - for task management and progress tracking.
-- **Issues** - for organizing work and defining clear tasks
+- **Issues** - for organizing work and defining clear tasks.
-- **Pull Requests** - for reviewing changes and maintaining code quality
+- **Pull Requests** - for reviewing changes and maintaining code quality.
-- **Discussions & communication** - to collaborate effectively
+- **Discussions & communication** - to collaborate effectively.

 ---

 ## 🚀 Current Focus
-- Developing programming skills through study and practice projects
+- Developing programming skills through study and practice projects.
-- Strengthening my understanding of backend development
+- Strengthening my understanding of backend development.
-- Preparing for further education in **cybersecurity**
+- Preparing for further education in **cybersecurity**.

 ---

 ## 📚 Learning
-- **Java** — object-oriented programming and software structure
+- **Java** — object-oriented programming and software structure .
-- **SQL** — databases, queries, and normalization
+- **SQL** — databases, queries, and normalization.

 ---